 On September 9, 2005, the FERC approved a JOA between PJM and Progress Energy Carolinas, Inc. (PEC), with an effective date of July 30, 2005.
 As part of this agreement, both parties agreed to develop a formal congestion management protocol (CMP).
 On February 2, 2010, PJM and PEC filed a revision to the JOA to include a CMP.
 On January 20, 2011, the Commission conditionally accepted the compliance filing.

 On July 2, 2012, Duke Energy and Progress Energy Inc. completed a merger.
 While the individual companies planned to operate separately for a period of time, they have a joint dispatch agreement, and a joint open access transmission tariff.
-The existing JOA depended on the specific characteristics of PEC as a standalone company.
-The merged company has not engaged in discussions with PJM on this topic.
+On October 3, 2014, Duke Energy Progress (DEP) and PJM submitted revisions to the JOA to include a new Appendix B, update references to DEP's current legal name, and incorporate other revisions.
+The MMU submitted a protest to this filing noting that the existing JOA depends on the specific characteristics of PEC as a standalone company, and the assumptions reflected in the current JOA no longer apply under the DEP joint dispatch agreement.
+As noted in the 2010 filing, "the terms and conditions of the bilateral agreement among PEC and PJM are grounded in an appreciation of their respective systems as they exist at the time of the effective date of the JOA, but they fully expect that evolving circumstances, protocols and requirements will require that they negotiate, in good faith, a response to such changes."53 The joint dispatch agreement changed the unique operational relationship that existed when the congestion management protocol was established.
+However, the merged company has not engaged in discussions with PJM as to whether the congestion management protocol that was "tailored to their [PJM and PEC] unique operational relationship" is still appropriate, or whether the congestion management protocol needs to be revised.
 The existing JOA does not apply to the merged company and should be terminated.
 The MMU recommends that PJM immediately provide the required 12-month notice to PEC to unilaterally terminate the Joint Operating Agreement.